Assistance programs San Joaquin County and Stockton.

 Energy Crisis Intervention Program (ECIP) can offer emergency aid with paying utility and electric bills.
 Assistance is by appointment and only for qualified low income people if they have a 48-hour notice or a shut off notice.
 The Stockton agency can be reached at 209 468-3988.

 Tracy Interfaith Ministries offers resource for low income people.
 They help people who are faced with an unexpected crisis (such as a car repair), seniors with limited income, the person who lost their job, and others.
 It is a faith based group for less fortunate families.
 They do whatever they can to offer these individuals assistance and support.
-Call 209-836-5424, or learn more.
+Call 209-836-5424, or continue with Tracey Interfaith assistance programs.

 Clients can also receive credit report review, budget and debt counseling, housing default and foreclosure counseling, advice or reverse mortgages, and also identity theft resolution.
-Read more California credit counseling, or stop by 2291 W. March Lane, Ste A-110, Stockton, California 95207.
-Call 209 956-1170 for information.
+Read more on California credit counseling, or stop by 2291 W. March Lane, Ste A-110, Stockton, California 95207.
+Call 800.750.2227 for information.